Crowd surge wasn’t mentioned in Astroworld operational plan

 Scott, who founded the Astroworld festival, said he would cover funeral costs for the victims.
 The dead ranged in age from 14 to 27 and came from Texas, Illinois and Washington state, according to Harris County authorities.
 They included high schoolers, an aspiring Border Patrol agent and a computer science student.

-Medical examiners have not released the causes of death, which could take several weeks, said Michele Arnold, a spokeswoman for the Harris County Institute of Forensic Sciences.
+It could be several weeks before medical examiners release the causes of death, said Michele Arnold, a spokeswoman for the Harris County Institute of Forensic Sciences.

-Over 300 people were treated at a field hospital on site and at least 13 people were hospitalized.

-Investigators were also interviewing witnesses and planned to examine the design of safety barriers and the use of crowd control at the event.

 Astroworld’s security and emergency medical response protocols filed with Harris County and obtained by the AP states “the potential for multiple alcohol/drug related incidents, possible evacuation needs, and the ever-present threat of a mass casualty situation are identified as key concerns.”